ophirbushi/proto-syntax-highlight/README.md

 ## Contributing
 Contributions, bug reports, and feature requests are welcome.
 Please open issues or PRs in the repository.

-## Known Issues
-- This extension provides syntax highlighting only; it does not provide linting or IntelliSense.
-- Extremely large .proto files may have slower initial tokenization depending on theme and editor performance.

-## Release Notes
-### 1.0.0
-- Initial release: basic syntax highlighting for Protocol Buffers.

 ---

 For more information about developing VS Code extensions, see: